 Serve this cocktail sauce with shrimp, oysters, and other shellfish, or serve it with fried shellfish or fish.

-It's easy to make prepared horseradish with fresh ingredients.
-Peel an 8- to 10-inch length of horseradish root.
-Chop the root and put it in a food processor with 1 tablespoon 2 tablespoons of water and a dash of kosher salt.
-Horseradish is very strong, so take care to ventilate the room and don't get too close to it once its ground.
+It's easy to make homemade horseradish with fresh ingredients; all you need are fresh horseradish root, water, salt, and vinegar.
+Peel an 8- to 10-inch length of horseradish root, chop the root, and put it in a food processor with 1 to 2 tablespoons of water and a dash of kosher salt.
 Process until finely ground.
 Drain off excess water and add 1 tablespoon of vinegar.
 Transfer to a jar and cover.
 Refrigerate for up to 3 weeks.
+(Horseradish is very strong, so take care to ventilate the room and don't get too close to it once it is ground.)

-Shrimp Cocktail - Peel and devein 2 to 3 dozen medium to large shrimp, or about 1 1/2 pounds, leaving the tails on.
-Bring a large saucepan of water (about 3 quarts) to a boil over high heat.
-Add 1 cut-up lemon.
+Party guests are always pleased when a tray of shrimp cocktail appears, but when a homemade tray comes out of the kitchen, you can bet it will become empty very quickly.
+It tastes better than store-bought, with a more appealing texture.
+To make it yourself, peel and devein 2 to 3 dozen medium to large shrimp, or about 1 1/2 pounds, leaving the tails on.
+Bring a large saucepan of water (about 3 quarts) to a boil over high heat and add 1 cut-up lemon.
 Add the shrimp and boil for about 3 minutes, or until opaque and pink.
-Put them in a colander to drain and run cold water over the shrimp to cool them quickly.
+Transfer to a colander and run cold water over the shrimp to cool them quickly; drain well.
 Transfer the shrimp to a bowl.
 Cover and refrigerate until thoroughly chilled.
-Serve with the cocktail sauce.
+Serve with the homemade cocktail sauce.